pablobernabeu/Experimental-data-simulation/README.md

 ```

 You can then open [127.0.0.1:8787](127.0.0.1:8787) to see the interface and login with username "rstudio" and
 your chosen password.
-You can then select the RmD file and click "Run Document" to generate the window for the application,
+You can then select the Rmd file and click "Run Document" to generate the window for the application,
 shown below.

 ![img/interface.png](img/interface.png)